Astronaut Ken Mattingly, who flew to the moon on Apollo 16, is dead aged 87 - UPI.com

-TK Mattingly was the first astronaut to circle the moon as part of NASA's Apollo 16 mission.
+T.K.
+Mattingly was the first astronaut to circle the moon as part of NASA's Apollo 16 mission.
 Shown here in 1971.
-(NASA)
+Photo courtesy of NASA

 "We lost one of our country's heroes on Oct.
 31. NASA astronaut TK Mattingly was key to the success of our Apollo Program, and his shining personality will ensure he is remembered throughout history, NASA said in a statement."

-Note: Editor's note: A previous version of this story gave an incorrect date for when Thomas Mattingly became an astronaut.
-He jointed the astronaut corps in 1966.